fireshark0318/fireshark0318/README.md

 # 💫 About Me:
-🔭 I’m currently working on Cratus Technology company as a senior golang software engineer<br>
+🔭 I’m currently working on Intergy company as a senior golang software engineer<br>

 ## 🌐 Socials: